Blotch3D/Blotch3D/README.md

 values for each pixel (RGBA) rather than three (RGB).
 The alpha value indicates how much of any coloration behind that pixel (farther from the viewer) should show through the pixel.
-Alpha values of 1 indicate the texture pixel is opaque and no colration from farther values should show through.
+Alpha values of 1 indicate the texture pixel is opaque and no coloration from farther values should show through.
 Values of zero indicate the pixel is completely transparent.

 RGBA textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText,